4 Levels of Cloud Maturity: What Level is Your Business?

 You can move some of your departments and staff onto the cloud, or just start with certain types of applications, and see how it plays out.
 Based on the results, you can then decide whether you’re ready to move the rest of your employees and products into the cloud as well.

 This is the level where a company moves away from data centers entirely and shifts its architecture exclusively to the cloud.
+This is also applicable for implementing green field projects directly on the cloud.
 For companies ready to make the transition, full cloud adoption can bring real benefits.
 Cloud applications tend to be more agile and require far less maintenance.
 Once your systems are on the cloud, updates are faster and you can start to tap into cloud-only products and features.

 For many businesses, this the level to aspire to eventually, even if not today.